vgurianov/uml-sp/docs/case_studies/queue/queuing_theory.md

 and contains packages and links (dependences) between them.
 Packages and dependences define concepts.<br/>
 Further we shall discuss new frames and new concepts.
 #### Queueing theory
 The "Reusable components" package defines **Queueing theory** concept.
-In UML2 SP a theory is a classification of systems.
+In UML2 SP a theory include base elements of queueing system and classification of systems.
+#### Service
+Definition of concept as in Fig.1.Service is a server or a queuing system.
+#### Server
+The "AbstractTreeLeaf" frame defines **Server** concept.This definition of concept is like Fig.1 but a statistical distribution can be M,D,E, and G for daughters it class.
+#### Categorization
+Classification of queueing systems is a mapping of elements of "Abstract classes" package to "Containers" package and it is a dependency of packages.
+For each taxon assign one scheme.
+It is a functor [2].
 #### Scheme of queueing system
-The "Containers" package define **Schemes of queueing systems** (example is Fig.2).
+The "Containers" package define **Schemes of queueing systems** (similarly Fig.4).
 In our classification exist one scheme.
 #### Work site
 The "ItemOfList" frame defines **Work site** concept, i.e. cells to service, and links between them.
 It is a *configuration space* of system.